Led by Senior Intelligence Analyst Nikhil Krishnan

 - Future areas of interest and potential acquisitions

-Nikhil Krishnan is a tech industry analyst at CB Insights.
+Nikhil Krishnan is a senior intelligence analyst at CB Insights.
 His research focuses on biotechnology/drug development, digital health, autonomous vehicles, and consumer products.
 Nikhil worked at several other startups in the past, including Relationship Science, Global Thermostat, and Uber.

 Nikhil's research has been featured several times in the Wall Street Journal, Bloomberg, New York Times, and Reuters.
 Nikhil is a graduate from Columbia University.